Shiri Bibas and her children Kfir and Ariel, redheaded symbols of Israel's anguish, were killed while held hostage in Gaza, Israel confirms - Jewish Telegraphic Agency

 (JTA) — Shiri, Kfir and Ariel Bibas, the redheaded mother and children who were for many the faces of Israel’s hostage crisis, are dead.

 They were taken hostage during Hamas’ Oct.
-7, 2023, attack, and died while held captive in Gaza, the Israeli Prime Minister’s Office and a group representing hostages’ relatives announced on Wednesday.
-In Israel, the announcement came the night before Hamas prepared to return their bodies on Thursday, along with that of slain hostage Oded Lifshitz, as part of the Israel-Hamas ceasefire.
+7, 2023, attack, and died while held captive in Gaza, a group representing hostages’ relatives announced on Wednesday.
+The Israeli Prime Minister’s Office said on Wednesday that their bodies would be returned to Israel on Thursday, along with that of slain hostage Oded Lifshitz, as part of the Israel-Hamas ceasefire.

 The announcement came more than a year after Hamas, in November 2023, said that the two boys and their mother had been killed by an Israeli airstrike but did not provide evidence.
 Israel had said it was investigating the claim.